 5. Puerto Rican Variety

-This national dish of Arroz con Gandules uses a variation including ham, onions, garlic, tomato paste and sazon, achiote, adobo seasoning, oregano, coriander and cayenne for a wonderful base of flavor to cook the jasmine rice.
+This national dish of Arroz con Gandules uses a variation including ham, onions, garlic, tomato paste and sazon, achiote, adobo seasoning, oregano, coriander and cayenne for a wonderful base of flavor to cook Thai jasmine rice or Instant Pot Jasmine Rice.

 Explore new recipes and cooking techniques from around the world with confidence using Mahatma® Rice.
 Enhance your next dish with one of these recipe ideas using a sofrito or a variation.